 DeMatha Catholic High School is a fully accredited, college-preparatory school located in Hyattsville, Maryland.
-Established by the Order of the Most Holy Trinity and of the Captives, DeMatha educates approximately 800 young men of differing abilities, interest and backgrounds from the culturally rich and diverse greater Washington Metropolitan area.
+Established by the Order of the Most Holy Trinity and of the Captives, DeMatha educates nearly 900 young men of differing abilities, interests and backgrounds from the culturally rich and diverse greater Washington Metropolitan area.

 Where is Hyattsville, Maryland?

 Hyattsville, Maryland is located just northeast of Washington, D.C., in Prince George's County.